poenmasem/GetPrivacy/README.md

 - [Android Tool](https://github.com/fast-geek/Android-Tool) - Android Tool is a powerful and beautiful program, created to make popular adb and fastboot commands easier to use.
 A dark theme, intuitive interface and other features.

+- [pyWhat](https://github.com/bee-san/pyWhat) - pyWhat easily lets you identify emails, IP addresses, and more.
+Feed it a .pcap file or some text and it'll tell you what it is!

 ### To Do - AME

 - [After AME Windows 10](https://t.me/Windows10AMEPowerUser) - Telegram Channel

 ### For other Softwares
-- [PrivacyTools](https://www.privacytools.io/) - PrivacyTools (also known as privacytools.io) provides knowledge and tools to protect your privacy against global mass surveillance' and is a well-known website in the Education & Reference category.
+- [Privacy Guides](https://www.privacyguides.org/) - Privacy Guides (formerly known as privacytools.io) provides knowledge and tools to protect your privacy against global mass surveillance' and is a well-known website in the Education & Reference category.

 - [Privacy Tools List](https://privacytoolslist.com/) - Top privacy tools, apps and services.